Python max()

 Common Use Cases

 A common use of max() is finding the highest value in a list of numbers, such as determining the peak temperature from a week of weather readings or the highest bid in an auction.
 Another practical scenario is using the key parameter to find the longest string in a list with max(words, key=len), or identifying the most expensive item in a list of product dictionaries.
-Developers also use max() with default to safely handle potentially empty iterables, such as max(filtered_results, default=0) to avoid exceptions when no items match a filter condition.
+Developers also use max() with default to safely handle potentially empty iterables, such as max(filtered_results, default=0).

 If you want to learn about finding the smallest or lowest value item, see the Python min() function.
 To sort an entire collection rather than finding just the maximum, the Python sorted() function is the standard approach.